Velir/2017-admin-b/README.md

 ## Known Issues

-DataVizPak Mark I has several known issues.
+DataVizPak 1.0 has several known issues.
 The notable issues are listed below; you can find the full list at [/issues](https://github.com/Velir/admin-b/issues "issues"):

 * First visualization added to a page does not show at first or set page as "dirty": [#30](https://github.com/Velir/admin-b/issues/30 "#30") and [#28](https://github.com/Velir/admin-b/issues/28 "#28")
 * Only one instance of each type of visualization can be added to a page: [#29](https://github.com/Velir/admin-b/issues/29 "#29")